puppetlabs/puppetlabs-postgresql/REFERENCE.md

 ### <a name="postgresql--server--recovery"></a>`postgresql::server::recovery`

-lint:ignore:140chars
-lint:endignore:140chars
+This resource manages the parameters that applies to the recovery.conf template.

 * **Note** Allows you to create the content for recovery.conf.
 For more details see the usage example and the PostgreSQL documentation.
 Every parameter value is a string set in the template except recovery_target_inclusive, pause_at_recovery_target, standby_mode and recovery_min_apply_delay.
 A detailed description of all listed parameters can be found in the PostgreSQL documentation.
 Only the specified parameters are recognized in the template.
 The recovery.conf is only created if at least one parameter is set and manage_recovery_conf is set to true.

 #### Parameters